 Effective immediately and until further notice, we are not allowing visitors in most of our inpatient and outpatient areas.
 Exceptions have been made for certain patient groups, including children.
 For the full details on these restrictions, including the exceptions, please click here.

-To protect our patients and the community, we are adjusting non-urgent scheduled appointments, elective procedures and surgeries beginning Wednesday, March 18.
-This also applies to endoscopy procedures, cardiac catheterization procedures, diagnostic testing, and routine mammography and lung cancer screening.
-Your provider will reach out to you to reschedule your procedure.
-This is effective through April 30, and we will regularly reassess this decision and will keep you updated.
-We will continue to perform all emergency and urgent procedures and surgeries.
+To protect our patients and the community, we have been adjusting non-urgent scheduled appointments, elective procedures and surgeries since Wednesday, March 18.
+This has applied to endoscopy procedures, cardiac catheterization procedures, diagnostic testing, and routine mammography and lung cancer screening.
+We will have continued to perform all emergency and urgent procedures and surgeries.
+Starting Monday, May 11, we will begin performing elective procedures again.
+We are regularly assessing the situation and will continue to keep you updated.

 We will reschedule all non-urgent clinic appointments and will provide an alternative mode, such as telephone visits or video visits to provide care where possible.
 If you have a non-urgent clinic appointment, your provider’s office will reach out to you to reschedule your appointment.
 We also have virtual convenient care options for everyday conditions like cough, cold and flu through our On Demand Virtual Care platform on the My Rush app.